gellel/fontstyle/docs/README.rst

 **fontstyle.erase**

-*removes specific formatting from the entire argument string.*
+*removes specific formatting from the entire argument string. split format references by non-alpha characters in strings. accepts sequences of strings.*

 .. code-block:: python